nus-cs2113-AY2223S1/ip/docs/README.md

 # User Guide

-King Bob is a software which optimizes the use of the Command Line Interface (CLI) to manage tasks. :computer:
+King Bob is a software which optimizes the use of the Command Line Interface (CLI) to manage tasks.

 - [Quick Start](#quick-start)
 - [Features](#features)